Creation myth: World parent

 There are two types of world parent myths, both describing a separation or splitting of a primeval entity, the world parent or parents.
 One form describes the primeval state as an eternal union of two parents, and the creation takes place when the two are pulled apart.
 The two parents are commonly identified as Sky (usually male) and Earth (usually female), who were so tightly bound to each other in the primeval state that no offspring could emerge.
 These myths often depict creation as the result of a sexual union and serve as genealogical record of the deities born from it.

 In the second form of world parent myths, creation itself springs from dismembered parts of the body of the primeval being.
 Often, in these stories, the limbs, hair, blood, bones, or organs of the primeval being are somehow severed or sacrificed to transform into sky, earth, animal or plant life, and other worldly features.
 These myths tend to emphasize creative forces as animistic in nature rather than sexual, and depict the sacred as the elemental and integral component of the natural world.
-One example of this is the Norse creation myth described in Völuspá, the first poem of Gylfaginning.
+One example of this is the Norse creation myth described in "Völuspá", the first poem in the Poetic Edda, and in Gylfaginning.